7 smart things to do with $1,000

-The average credit card debt for households carrying balances month to month was $15,604 in 2014.
-And that number is on the rise.
-With the interest rates on credit cards that charge a variable rate now at 15.92%, chopping $1,000 off that debt can save you $157 this year alone.
+The average credit card debt for households carrying balances month to month was $16,048 as of mid-2016.
+And that number has been on the rise.
+With the interest rates on credit cards that charge a variable rate now around 16%, chopping $1,000 off that debt can save you more than $160 this year alone.

 The best move is to pay down the card with the highest interest rate, but if that doesn't feel like enough of an accomplishment, and you have a card with a balance of $1,000 or less, then pay off that card completely.